SecurAir/SecurAir/README.md

 https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers

 ## Windows 10 users
--Windows 10 System
+- Windows 10 System

--Install visual studio code installeren
+- Install visual studio code installeren

--Install PlatformIO extension in VSCode.
+- Install PlatformIO extension in VSCode.

--Install python 3.11 and make sure the option to add to the PATH is selected!
+- Install python 3.11 and make sure the option to add to the PATH is selected!

--Install GIT to be able to clone the repository
+- Install GIT to be able to clone the repository

--Connect the SecurAir board via USB and check if a COM port (e.g. COM 9) apears in the device manager.
+- Connect the SecurAir board via USB and check if a COM port (e.g. COM 9) apears in the device manager.
 Otherwise, please install the drivers mentioned above.

--In the SecurAir folder, execute `pio run`.
+- In the SecurAir folder, execute `pio run`.

 ## 4MB or 16MB